 FSU's 2015-2020 Strategic Plan, "Building a World Class University of Choice," is aligned with our UNC system's 2017-2022 Strategic Plan, "Higher Expectations," in improving enrollment and graduation rates.
 FSU's Plan is also distinguished by our 150th Anniversary Celebration which includes the largest Capital Campaign ever of $25 million, campus beautification, a new Campus Entrance with a water fountain, and the Sesquicentennial Monument to Leadership.

-Dr. Peggy Valentine was appointed Interim Chancellor of Fayetteville State University on July 15, 2019.
+Dr. Peggy Valentine was appointed Acting Chancellor of Fayetteville State University on July 15, 2019.
 She assumed her duties on August 7.

 Res non Verba.